 As of January 2024, we support 409 young people across the district.
 This is made possible by 103 committed adult volunteers who deliver Scouting through 7 Scout Groups and 4 Explorer Units.
-Working collaboratively, our volunteers provide safe, high‑quality, and engaging youth provision that has a positive and lasting impact.
-They give young people the chance to try new experiences, develop practical skills, and form supportive friendships that help them thrive both inside and outside Scouting.
+Working together, our volunteers provide safe, high-quality and engaging opportunities that have a positive and lasting impact.
+They give young people the chance to try new experiences, develop practical skills and build supportive friendships that help them thrive both in and beyond Scouting.

-Demand for Scouting continues to grow across our communities, many families recognise the value of our programme, but increasing numbers place pressure on volunteer capacity, programme resources, and access to suitable meeting spaces.
-Some of our Groups currently operate with waiting lists or reduced capacity due to these constraints.
+Demand for Scouting continues to grow across our communities.
+Many families recognise the value of our programme but increasing numbers place pressure on volunteer capacity, programme resources and access to suitable meeting spaces.
+Some of our Groups currently operate with waiting lists or reduced capacity because of these challenges.

-Investment will enable us to strengthen volunteer recruitment and retention, improve programme resources, and expand provision so we can reach more young people.
-Funding will help us engage those who may face additional barrierss uch as rural isolation, financial hardship, special educational needs, or limited access to local youth services, with support, we can broaden our impact, ensure sustainable growth, and give more young people across our district the opportunity to develop the Skills for Life they need to succeed.
+Investment will enable us to strengthen volunteer recruitment and retention, improve programme resources and expand provision so that we can reach more young people.
+Funding will help us engage young people who may face additional barriers such as rural isolation, financial hardship, special educational needs or limited access to local youth services.

 Create a fundraising page to start raising money for North Hambleton District Scouts today!
 We’re keen to see all kinds of wacky ideas and breath-taking achievements, so get creative and get cracking.